ZacharyWolfe/CS4150-InClassActivities/README.md

 ### Task:

-#### rite a python script that accepts the given data set and finds the following:
+#### Write a python script that accepts the given data set and finds the following:

 > 1. Number of genomic windows
 > 2. Number of NPs